A way of avoiding a Spoiler Opening

 - In some versions of its title sequence, rival Australian soap opera Home and Away would also use evolving credits showing the current main cast.
 Again, just because a new arrival isn't on the credits, doesn't mean that they're not staying long...they might just not have been added to the credits quite yet.

 - By contrast, British soap operas don't tend to use title sequences that show the show's characters.
 Coronation Street has an establishing shot of the titular street, Eastenders has a title screen of a map of the London area, and Emmerdale has establishing shots of the rural setting.
-Hollyoaks however, if this troper recalls correctly, does show images of its main cast.
+Hollyoaks however, does show images of its main cast.
 Unfortunately they only update the credits every so often, and with Hollyoaks being a quiet suburb with the mortality rate of a Mafia blood feud, it means that on occasion a good proportion of the characters in the montage are currently dead.
+Later on it gets updated more often but still doesn't change immediately after a character change.

 - Fringe's opening sequence was originally a series of fringe science-related words flashing on a blue background, some of which would relate to that season's themes.
 The season two finale, which took place on the "other side", introduced a new sequence with a red background; during the next season, the color of the intro indicated on which side the episode took place.
 The season three finale was set 15 years in the future and featured a silver background.
 Season four brings us a yellow sequence, signifying either the new Peter-less timeline or the fact that the two universes are bridged.
 Finally, the fifth and final season uses a cold blue sequence, and ditches the fringe science terms for words like "freedom" and "private thought" for things the conquered Earth has lost.